JulianLegler/goxn/README.md

     ```source venv/bin/activate```

-4. Install oxn
+4. Installgoxn

     ```pip install . ```

-> Note: oxn requires the pytables package, which in turn requires a set of dependencies.
+> Note:goxn requires the pytables package, which in turn requires a set of dependencies.

 ### Run an example observability experiment
-1. Verify that oxn is correctly installed
+1. Verify thatgoxn is correctly installed

 ```
 oxn --help